-I have always been a “Maker”, from a family tradition of women makers.
+I have always been a “Maker,” from a family tradition of women makers.
 Having grown up seeing this the idea of homes where making things didn’t happen always seemed odd to me as a child.
 I started sewing early and learned to knit not long after.
 Seeing my mother making clothes and doing needlework was a normal part of home life.
 This extended to my sister as well as myself.
 It was to the point that my father asked that all projects be worked on down in the family room so he could read the newspaper without having to take the time to clear off the coffee table in the living room.
-There were times when things got a little overwhelming downstairs and I can remember more that once him standing in the middle of the family room looking bewildered uttering “Ladies, please”.
-One of my grandmothers was a professional tailor and while showing horses I benefitted from her talent.
-Waiting to enter the ring at big shows with others girls on their high-priced horses and feeling very out of place was always intimidating.
-Often I would have competitors ask me where I bought my show clothes.
-Being able to say that they were custom made was a confidence booster!
+There were times when things got a little overwhelming downstairs and I can remember more than once him standing in the middle of the family room looking bewildered uttering “Ladies, please”.

 After relocating cross country, we were in northern Alberta where rural living was the norm and my farming dreams started to feel within reach.
-After graduating I stared working for the local yarn store before heading to University.
-It was the only one for hundreds of kilometres but living up there that was considered local.
+After graduating I started working for the local yarn store before heading to University.
+It was the only one for hundreds of kilometres but living in the north, that was considered local.
 Working as a custom knitter I developed a serious yarn habit.
 Going home from work at night involved lugging about 6 different bags full of yarn and works in progress.
-I always joked that I would never be mugged because by the time the robber got to the third bag, he’d be so bored and frustrated that he would just give up and leave.
+I always joked that I would never be mugged because by the time the robber got to the third bag, they would be so bored and frustrated that he would just give up and leave.
 I learned so much during that time, most of which I still rely on.

 My first wheel - an Ashford Elizabeth - was a Christmas gift with the hopes that it would lower the cost of my yarn habit.
 It backfired.
-Next was some Suffolk cross sheep, then some registered Columbia show sheep, and some angora goats that needed a new home.
+Next were some Suffolk cross sheep, then some registered Columbia sheep, and some Mohair goats that needed a new home.
 At that time spinning was not a common pastime and finding someone to learn from wasn’t an option.
 No internet meant working from books, and not all of them were that good.
 To complicate things my wheel was a double drive, and was built to spin fine yarns really well.
-There was not a lot of fine yarn in the beginning and it’s a testament to my mile wide stubborn streak that I actually kept at it.
+There was not a lot of fine yarn in the beginning and it’s a testament to my mile-wide stubborn streak that I actually kept at it.

 More decisions and we were loading up and moving East, back to my roots.
 Packing up and moving us, the horses, and the dogs was huge.
 My camelid dreams took a big step toward being realized on that long drive.

-All because of one of the horses got stuck in the mud.
+All because one of the horses got stuck in the mud.

 We still joke that I bought a herd with a house and Todd bought a house with a herd.
 I also think that Todd was thrilled that I have a studio space and there is no longer fleece and yarns stored all over the house.

-Agriculture comes in many forms and we spend lots of time talking to people about fibre farming and alpacas.
-I am still working on the work/life balance, but I am getting better at setting work aside and spending some personal time on myself and family.
+Agriculture comes in many forms and we spend lots of time talking to people about fibre farming and alpacas